MarkBind/markbind/docs/userGuide/contentAuthoring.md

 ```
 ### Include Contents

-Being able to include different markdown file into the current context is another feauture of *MarkBind*.
+Being able to include different markdown file into the current context is another feature of *MarkBind*.
 You can create a complex document from different content fragments by including them.

 For detailed guide on using `<include>` tag for including contents, read the doc [here](includingContents.html).